Privacy Policy: Industry-leading security for clinicians

 Service Providers

-We may share your information with third parties that help us provide the Services and operate our business, including in the areas of website, app and database hosting and maintenance, telecommunications, information security, fraud detection and prevention, email management, data analytics, marketing, advertising, market research, payment fulfillment, member support, and identity and professional credential verification.
+We may share your information with third parties that help us provide the Services and operate our business, including in the areas of website, app and database hosting and maintenance, telecommunications, information security, fraud detection and prevention, content moderation and safety monitoring, email management, data analytics and AI-related data processing (including automated and machine-assisted processing), marketing, advertising, market research, payment fulfillment, member support, and identity and professional credential verification.

 Commercial Clients

-We may provide our commercial clients with limited member information for audience insight and development purposes.
-For example, a commercial client may share a list of individuals they wish to reach with their advertisements or market research surveys and we will inform that client which of those individuals we may be able to reach on our platform so they can manage their audience development plans accordingly.
-We may also share member-level insights based on how the member uses the Services, such as their topics of interest and content preferences.
-When you engage with sponsored content made available to you as described in this policy, we may share with the sponsor and its agency limited information from your Doximity profile such as your name, specialty, and zip code, along with details about the engagement such as whether you viewed or interacted with an advertisement.
-If you participate in a market research survey conducted by or on behalf of one of our market research clients, we may identify you to this client in relation to your survey participation and responses using your NPI number, however, we will not share your responses with the end sponsor of the survey in a manner that identifies you.
-Prior to sharing this information, we require the recipients to agree to limit their use to the authorized purpose.
+We may provide our commercial clients and their representatives with limited member information for their audience insight and development purposes.
+For example, a commercial client may share a list of individuals it wishes to reach with advertisements or market research surveys, and we may inform that client which of those individuals we may be able to reach through the Services so they can manage their audience development plans accordingly.
+We may also share insights based on how you use the Services, such as your topics of interest and preferences derived from your use of certain features, including our AI tools, and how you engage with sponsored and non-sponsored content.
+These insights (but not your submitted prompts) may be associated with information from your Doximity member record such as your name, NPI, specialty, and zip code, and in some cases, details about your engagement, including the timing, whether you viewed or interacted with an advertisement or other content or features, and your responses to sponsored questions or polls.
+If you participate in a market research survey conducted by or on behalf of one of our market research clients, we may identify you to this client in relation to your survey participation and responses.
+Prior to sharing this information, we require that the recipients limit their use to the authorized purpose.
 We do not share your Private Profile Information or any personal contact information with our commercial clients without your consent.

 CME/CE Providers